servicecatalog/oscm-dockerbuild/README.md

 * `/docker/config/certs`

 ## Import trusted SSL certificates
-If you want your application to trust certain, possibly self-signed, SSL certificates, put them in PEM format in the following directory on your Docker host:
+If you want your application to trust certain, possibly self-signed, SSL certificates, put them (e.g. your vSphere certificate) in PEM format in the following directory on your Docker host:

 * `/docker/config/certs`